Featuring Katie Van Buren

 “We used to have the Roll Over Plan with ShootDotEdit, but I think it was about three years ago when we switched to the Unlimited Plan and that was a game-changer for us.”Katie Van Buren of Van Buren Photography

+Rebranding might not be everyone’s calling, but it could shape the course of your photography career.
 For more insight into Van Buren Photography, check out Van Buren’s website or follow them on Instagram @vanburen_photography, especially if you’re a new mom in the Denver, Colorado area.
 You won’t be disappointed!